mpenet/casyn/README.md

 and handle this on your side.

-Composite types are also supported and use the same type definitions (they can be used as keys, names, values):
+Composite types are also supported and use the same type definitions (they can be used as keys, names, values), instead of incating a single type value in the schema just use a vector or types:
+Here the column name will be a composite or 3 different types.

 ```clojure
 (defschema test-schema